If An Electorate Falls In The Forest, Is Their Voice Heard?

 Odds are high that the establishment, which looks to ride away with upcoming European elections, is emboldened by quantum physics.
 The entrenched parties appear set to retain their power holds, in some cases by the thinnest of margins.
 What is it the French say about la plus ca change?
 Is it truly the case that the more things change the more they stay the same?

 Is this state of stasis sustainable, you might be asking?
-Clearly the cushy assumption is that the voices of those whose votes will not result in change will be as good as uncast, unheard and unremarkable.
+Clearly, the cushy assumption is that the voices of those whose votes will not result in change will be as good as uncast, unheard, and unremarkable.

 Except…and this is a big 'except' - time is on the side of the castigated and for one simple reason - they are young.
 Consider Great Britain's majority decision to leave the European Union (EU).
 An un-astonishing 59 percent of pensioners voted to leave the EU while only 19 percent of those between the ages of 18 and 24 supported Brexit.
-The aged see the EU as a cash drain at just the wrong time, and for good reason while the young view those 28 member states as the land(s) of opportunities.
+The aged see the EU as a cash drain at just the wrong time, and for good reason, while the young view those 28 member states as the land(s) of opportunities.

 With the caveat that polling has been revealed to be anything but reliable, young voters in France see things a might bit differently.
 Nearly half of surveyed French youth say they will vote for far-right candidate Marie Le Pen.
-At the opposite end of the spectrum, the dark horse far-left candidate, Jean-Luc Melechon, has enjoyed a late-stage surge in the polls by vowing to increase wages and shorten workweeks.
+At the opposite end of the spectrum, the dark horse far-left candidate, Jean-Luc Melenchon, has enjoyed a late-stage surge in the polls by vowing to increase wages and shorten workweeks.
 Both insurgent camps view the lead contender, former banker Emmanuel Macron as the epitome of elitism, their 'Hillary.'

 Polls show the initial round of voting, which takes place on April 23rd, will make Macron sweat, but that he will survive to stand as the strongest contender in the second round.
-The status quo thus prevails, which for many represents continued economic stagnation and evasion of fiscal reforms.
+The status quo thus prevails, which, for many, represents continued economic stagnation and evasion of fiscal reforms.

 And then there is the matter of the refugee crisis, the cost of which few in the United States fully appreciate.
-Faced with impossible living conditions and no access to work in Jordan, Turkey and Lebanon, hundreds of thousands have opted to risk the journey to Europe.
-In 2015, 1.3 million asylum seekers landed in Europe, half of whom traced their origins to Syria, Afghanistan and Iraq.
-That number plunged in 2016 to 364,000 owing mainly to a deal between the EU and Turkey which blocks the flow of migrants to Europe.
+Faced with impossible living conditions and no access to work in Jordan, Turkey, and Lebanon, hundreds of thousands have opted to risk the journey to Europe.
+In 2015, 1.3 million asylum seekers landed in Europe, half of whom traced their origins to Syria, Afghanistan, and Iraq.
+That number plunged in 2016 to 364,000 owing mainly to a deal between the EU and Turkey, which blocks the flow of migrants to Europe.

 The cost, not surprisingly, is enormous.
 Europeans spend at least $30,000 for every refugee who lands on her shores.
 By some estimates, the cost would have been one-tenth that, as in $3,000 per refugee, had the journey to Europe NOT been made in the first place.